javascript-constructor-en-clase

 The main purpose of the constructor is to initialize the object with default values or with values provided by the user.

-In other words, the constructor sets the initial state of an object at the time of its creation.
+In other words, the constructor sets the initial state of an object at the moment of its creation.

 The syntax of a constructor within a class in JavaScript is as follows: